 Use editing apps other than Instagram

-Personally I used to love VSCOcam, but ever since it’s updated, and the grid layout style changed, I haven’t enjoyed it as much.
+Personally I used to love VSCOcam, I haven’t enjoyed it as much since it’s new update.
 But I must say the filters are amazing and much better than Instagram.
 I personally don’t use filters and instead adjust settings like brightness, contrast, shadows etc. as I feel they look better with my pictures.

 Another app I’ve been loving recently is A Color Story.
 I find it’s easy to edit on there and they have some amazing filters and effects.
 They also have a store to buy filters just like VSCOcam, if you don’t like any of the free ones.